exceljs/exceljs/README.md

 const ExcelJS = require('exceljs/dist/es5');
 ```

-**Note:** The ES5 build has an implicit dependency on a number of polyfills.
+**Note:** The ES5 build has an implicit dependency on a number of polyfills which are no longer
+ explicitly added by exceljs.
- You will need to include the following requires in your code before the exceljs import:
+ You will need to add "core-js" and "regenerator-runtime" to your dependencies and
+ include the following requires in your code before the exceljs import:

 ```javascript
 // polyfills required by exceljs